department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-07-13 - Platform Wide Documentation vs Component Specific Documentation Locations.md

         1. Highly technical documentation about an infrastructure resource
         1. Documentation for VA APIs and downstream external services
 1. **A clear relationship between the Platform Console and the Platform Website.** We propose that the Console and Website contain numerous references to each other.
 For example, if a component in the Console catalog has documentation that is relevant to all VFS users, it should have a link to Platform Website documentation on the topic.
 If the Platform Website has a page that mentions technical documentation that not all VFS teams need, it should link to the relevant documentation in the Console catalog.
-1. **Storing documentation close to the software project/component.** Documentation for a  component should be stored in the same repo as the the component (where possible) or in a central documentation location, and then ingested into the Console catalog so it easy to find.
+1. **Storing documentation close to the software project/component.** Documentation for a component should be stored in the same repo as the component (where possible) or in a central documentation location and then ingested into the Console catalog, so it is easy to find.
 1. **A self-service process for adding documentation.** Teams who own software components, services, and resources will register these entities in the Console catalog.
 They will include references to their technical documentation and spell out both upstream and downstream dependencies.
 They may also create catalog entries for dependencies (and their documentation) that are external to the VA.

 ## Potential Benefits